What is Gestational Age and How is It Determined?

 If you are considering an abortion, you need these facts.

-If the pregnancy isn’t viable, you do not need to go to the expense and emotional upheaval if it isn’t necessary and abortion counseling isn’t needed.
+If the pregnancy isn’t viable, you do not need to go to the expense of the medical procedure if it isn’t necessary.

 And, the exact age of the fetus is critical to know to determine what type of abortion you are eligible to have.